Words and Phrases to Avoid in Academic Writing

 |Obviously, naturally, of course||The results obviously indicate||The results clearly indicate|

 Certain words and phrases are often used incorrectly, even by native speakers of a language.
 If you’re exposed to such mistakes often enough, you may start to assume they are correct – but it’s important that you don’t let them creep into your writing.

 You should also bear in mind that some of these mistakes relate to things we all frequently mishear (for instance, we often think the speaker is saying would of instead of would have).

 |Literally||The students literally did not understand||The students did not understand|

 |Would of, had of||The study would of considered||The study would have considered|

 In general, you should also try to avoid using words and phrases that fall into the following categories:

-- Clichés (which are expressions that are heavily overused, such as think outside of the box and but at the end of the day)
+- Clichés (i.e., expressions that are heavily overused, such as think outside of the box and at the end of the day)

-Reflective reports sometimes have a less formal tone; if this is what you are writing, you may not have to follow these guidelines as strictly.
-This may also be true if you are writing the preface or acknowledgements for your dissertation, as these sections have a more personal voice than the rest of the document.
+Reflective reports and personal statements sometimes have a less formal tone.
+In these types of writing, you may not have to follow these guidelines as strictly.
+The preface or acknowledgements of a dissertation also often have a less formal and more personal voice than the rest of the document.

 If you want to know more about AI for academic writing, AI tools, or fallacies make sure to check out some of our other articles with explanations and examples or go directly to our tools!